giantswarm/gitops-template/docs/repo_structure.md

 (see [Flux Kustomization CRs Involved](#flux-kustomizations-crs-involved)), and hence is responsible for decrypting everything up to the `[workload-clusters]` directory (inclusive), see the horizontal line.

-Enabling encryption for the workload clustere resources REQUIRES creating a new GPG key-pair.
+Enabling encryption for the workload cluster resources REQUIRES creating a new GPG key-pair.
 The public key of the key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
 The private key of the key-pair MUST be wrapped into the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, encrypted with the master GPG key, and placed under the management cluster' secrets directory.
 It effectively enables it into a GitOps process.